IliaOzhmegov/TradingNeuralNetwork/README.md

 GOAL: It is a well spread to suffer.
 Get used to it!

-0. Read "Useful resources"  | NOT DONE
+0. Read "Useful resources"  | DONE
 1. Collect Data: (Everybody) (yahoo.finance) | DONE
 2. Conduct an initial analysis. | DONE
 3. Train A CNN to extract data from a picture of a candle.